The ecoMasterStore is always open!!

-DIY ecoGlaze Fixed - FAQ
+DIY ecoGlaze Fixed | FAQ

 Q: What is DIY ecoGlaze and how does it work?

-A: ecoGlaze is a secondary glazing system developed in Australia that is now available for DIYers to achieve the benefits of double glazing without the cost, time investment, disruption or hassle.
-By adding components (a spacer, mouldings and clear sheet acrylic) to the inside of your existing windows, you create the still air space that is what makes double glazing work.
+A: ecoGlaze is a secondary glazing system developed in Australia that is now available to DIYers who wish to achieve the benefits of double glazing without the cost, time investment, disruption or hassle.

 Q: What is DIY ecoGlaze Fixed?